 When deciding between renting vs. buying, it’s important to know all the facts.
 If you are looking for an option that is less expensive with fewer responsibilities and more freedom, renting is for you!
 Keep reading to learn more.

 Buying a home comes with a lot of expenses, some more unexpected than others.
 From regular maintenance to insurance to taxes to utilities, the costs add up and sometimes fluctuate.

 Renting, however, is more consistent.
 The costs are the same month to month, and your upfront costs with renting are lower.
 Typically, you are required to submit a deposit equal to a full month’s worth of rent that you will have returned to you when you move out (assuming you haven’t damaged anything).
 When buying a house with a mortgage, you usually are required to submit a 20 percent down payment.
 Additionally, with renting, your long-term costs are lower, especially when it comes to insurance.
 One 2017 study by the Insurance Information Institute found that the average renter’s insurance policy costs $180 per year, while the average homeowner’s policy costs $1,211.

 Life’s surprises come in all shapes and sizes.
 Sometimes they are in the form of a broken water heater (who doesn’t love a cold shower?), and other times they come crashing through your window in the form of a baseball (broken glass and a window replacement?
 Fun!).
 If you’re renting, though, you aren’t responsible for the repairs when the unexpected happens.
 You can sit back and let your apartment take care of it!

-At Park Del Amo Apartment Homes, our staff is prepared to help with repairs whenever you need it.
-As soon as you report that something needs attention, we set to work to take care of it so that your home stays in pristine shape.
+At Park Del Amo Apartment Homes, our staff is prepared to help with repairs.
+When you report that something needs attention, we will work to take care of it so that your home stays in pristine shape.

 More Flexible Moving Dates